These fruit and nut bites make great holiday treats and gifts. Year-round, they are a great snack to keep on hand.

 - 1/2 cup freeze-dried fruit (optional)

-Transfer to a bowl.
+- Transfer mixture back to bowl.
 Grab small amount.
 Squeeze together in your palm, then squeeze with fingertips.
 Finally, roll or press into a ball about the size of a marble.

 Fruit: Dates are the best for making bites that will easily roll into a ball.
 Apricots add a nice tangy flavor.
 Cranberries add a festive color.
 Mix any fruits until you have one cup.